Voorburg: History

 Although an ancient city, during medieval Holland it was never granted a 'city charter' by its sovereign leader(s) or none available is that old.

 Famous inhabitants of Voorburg include the 17th century author and poet Constantijn Huygens, who spent many years building his small country house Hofwijck with adjacent geometrically shaped gardens alongside the Vliet.
 His son, the famous astronomer and mathematician Christiaan Huygens, spent several years in his father's country house in Voorburg.
 The house, located next to the main railway station, now functions as a museum.

 Philosopher Baruch Spinoza lived in Voorburg from 1663 to 1670.
 In Voorburg, Spinoza continued work on the Ethics and corresponded with scientists, philosophers, and theologians throughout Europe.
 He also wrote and published his Theological Political Treatise in 1670, in defense of secular and constitutional government, and in support of Johan de Witt, the Grand Pensionary of the Netherlands, against the Stadtholder, the Prince of Orange.
 He equated God with Nature.

 Until 2009 Voorburg hosted the major branch of the country's statistics institute, the CBS (Central Bureau for Statistics), which provides most of the statistical data used by the government.
 That year the CBS relocated a few kilometres eastward to Leidschenveen, one of the new developments in the municipality of The Hague.

 Until June 2006 the town had three railway stations: Voorburg, Voorburg 't Loo and Leidschendam-Voorburg station.
 The latter two are now part of the RandstadRail network.
 Voorburg station used to be an Intercity station, because there was an eternal agreement with the railways that every passing train should stop there.
 It lost that status, as the new railway station infrastructure is elevated and therefore no longer on the soil of Voorburg.

 Voorburg Cricket Club (VCC) Sportpark Westvliet, The Hague Cricket ground

-Voorburg Cricket Club (VCC) Sportpark Westvliet cricket ground was approved by the ICC as the Netherlands' latest ODI venue.
-It joins the VRA ground in Amstelveen and the Hazelaarweg ground in Rotterdam in gaining ODI status.
+ODI matches began at Sportpark Westvliet during 2010.
 Bangladesh played one Twenty20 International match each against Scotland and Netherlands there in July 2012.